Linear Regression with Unknown Truncation Beyond Gaussian Features: Further Consequences of Main Result ( )

 runs in time $\poly(n)$ and outputs $\bar{w} \in \R^d$ satisfying $\norm{\bar{w} - \wStar}_2 \leq \eps$ with probability at least $1 - \delta$. \end{corollary} Ignoring the constants defined in the assumptions, and focusing on the dimension $d$ and the inverse accuracy $\sfrac{1}{\eps}$, the above corollary gives a $\poly(d, \nfrac{1}{\eps})$ sample complexity for truncated linear regression with Gaussian marginals and unknown truncation.
 In this Gaussian case, there is an algorithm for truncated linear regression with unknown survival set, by \citet{lee2024efficient}, and we improve their running time from $d^{\poly(k/\eps)}$ to $\poly(\nfrac{dk}{\eps})$.
 We note that \citet{lee2024efficient} algorithm extends beyond the truncated regression problem we study; see \cref{rem:generalityLee24} for details.

 \begin{proof}[Proof of \cref{cor:Gaussian}] The result is immediate from \cref{thm:main}, upon observing that $\cD = \cN(\mu, \Sigma)$ is a $\sigma$-sub-Gaussian distribution for $\sigma \lesssim \lambda$, so $\cD$ satisfies \cref{asmp:subGaussianMain} as well. \end{proof} \begin{remark}[Generality of \cite{lee2024efficient}'s algorithm] We note that \cite{lee2024efficient}'s algorithm extends to a different variant of the truncated linear regression problem, which we do not study in this work: Namely, where samples $(x, y) \in \R^d \times \R$ drawn from the (untruncated) regression model and only shown when $(x,y)$ falls into a high-dimensional survival set $\Sstar\subseteq \R^d \times \R$.
 This variant is somewhat incompatible with the one studied in this work because of two reasons: \begin{enumerate} \item On the one hand, they consider truncation jointly in $x$ and $y$, which is more general than the model we study, where truncation happens on $y$ independent of $x$; \item On the other hand, they require the distribution of $x$ to be Gaussian, where as we do not require any such parameteric restriction. \end{enumerate} That said, since we allow $\cD$ to be non-Gaussian, we can capture an important special case of their model where the (high-dimensional) survival set is of the form $S_X^\star\times S_Y^\star$ for $S_X^\star\subseteq \R^d$ and $S_Y^\star\subseteq \R$.
-Indeed, in this case, we can simply set $\Sstar$ (in our model) to be $S_Y^\star$ and let $\cD$ (in our model) be the truncation of $\cN(\mu,\Sigma)$ to the set $S_X^\star$. \end{remark}
+Indeed, in this case, we can simply set $\Sstar$ (in our model) to be $S_Y^\star$ and let $\cD$ (in our model) be the truncation of $\cN(\mu,\Sigma)$ to the set $S_X^\star$.
+Importantly, the complexity of \citet{lee2024efficient}'s algorithm is not improved in this special case, as they still require $d^{\poly(k/\eps)}$ samples and runtime to learn the survival set $S_X^\star\times S_Y^\star$.
+Hence, in the regime where truncation happens on $y$ independent of $x$, our algorithm is the first that provably learns $\wStar$ in $\poly(\nfrac{dk}{\eps})$ time, and further does not require parametric assumptions on the feature distribution. \end{remark}